Using CodeIgniter’s Model

 }

-If you’d rather organize your rules and error messages within the Validation configuration file, you can do that and simply set $validationRules to the name of the validation rule group you created:
+If you’d rather organize your rules and error messages within the Validation Config File, you can do that and simply set $validationRules to the name of the validation rule group you created:

 <?php